Titkan

-Titkan (تيتكان) (Note: Also romanized as Tītakan and Tītkan; also known as Tītak) is a city in, and the capital of, Zalaqi District (Note: Formerly Besharat District) of Aligudarz County, Lorestan province, Iran.
+Titkan (تيتكان) (Note: Also romanized as Tītakan and Tītkan; also known as Tītak) is a city in, and the capital of, Zalaqi District (Note: Formerly Besharat District) in Aligudarz County, Lorestan province, Iran.
+The previous capital of the district was the village of Bazanvid (now known as Kish Olya).

 Demographics

 Population

 At the time of the 2006 National Census, Titkan's population was 255 in 45 households, when it was a village in Zalaqi-ye Sharqi Rural District.
 The following census in 2011 counted 431 people in 88 households.
 The 2016 census measured the population as 378 people in 95 households.

-After the census, the village was elevated to the status of a city.
+The village of Titkan was converted to a city in 2021.

 Namesake

-The name "Titkan" is also associated with an Iranian company, "Iranian Goods Trade Development (Titkan Corporation)," inspired by the name of the Titkan village.
+The city's name is also associated with Iranian Goods Trade Development (Titkan Corporation), inspired by the name of Titkan.
 The company specializes in supplying and manufacturing parts for industrial, construction, and mining machinery.
-Additionally, Titkan Corporation holds a commercial license for import and export activities.
+Additionally, the corporation holds a commercial license for import and export activities.